-- 1. A remedial design program would be implemented to provide the details necessary for the construction, operation, maintenance, and monitoring of the remedial program. - 2.
+- 1. A remedial design program will be implemented to provide the details necessary for the construction, operation, maintenance, and monitoring of the remedial program. - 2.
 The upper two feet of existing surface soil and shallow historic fill across the eastern parcel of the site will be excavated and disposed off-site at an approved facility. - 3.
 Construction of a soil cover on the eastern parcel of the site over exposed surface soils to prevent exposure to contaminated soils.
 The two foot cover will consist of clean soil underlain by a demarcation layer to delineate the clean soil from the historic fill.
-The top six inches would consist of soil to support vegetation.
-Clean soil is soil that is tested and meets the Division of Environmental Remediation's criteria for commercial SCOs.
-The non-vegetated area (access drive) is to be covered with stone. - 4.
-The site would be graded to maintain current surface water drainage patterns. - 5.
-To maximize the net environmental benefit, Green remediation and sustainability efforts would be considered in the design and implementation of the remedy to the extent practicable, including: - using renewable energy sources - reducing green house gas emissions - encouraging low carbon technologies - foster green and healthy communities - conserve natural resources - increase recycling and reuse of clean materials - design cover systems to be usable for habitat or recreation - design storm water management systems to recharge aquifers - 6.
-Imposition of an institutional control in the form of an environmental easement on both parcels for the controlled property that would: - a) require the remedial party or site owner to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375-1.8 (h)(3); - b) restrict the use of the site, subject to local zoning laws, to:
+The top six inches will consist of soil to support vegetation.
+Clean soil is soil that is tested and meets the Division of Environmental Remediation's commercial SCOs and the requirements for cover material set forth in 6 NYCRR Part 375-6.8(d).
+The non-vegetated area (access drive) is to be covered with stone.